Exams are stressful; study is hard, and procrastination levels are at an all-time high since this time last semester. Don’t worry – we understand.

-There's also heaps of exam info on the UWA website!
+There's also heaps of exam info as well as technical support information for online exams on the UWA website!

 Before you get there:

-- Double and triple check your exam timetables on studentConnect (especially the day before and day of – sometimes venues can change)
+- Double and triple check your exam timetables on studentConnect or the UWA app (especially the day before and day of – sometimes venues can change)

 - Make a note of your allocated seat number for your exam